-The audio signal path of the SOC-20 optical compressor is made using our proprietary BE41 discrete class A amplifier with a Lundahl LL1517 transformer at the output.
+The entire audio path of the SOC-20 optical compressor is made using our proprietary BE41 discrete transistor Class A amplifiers with a Lundahl LL1517 transformer at the output.
 A special low impedance power supply design is used to enhance the sound quality of the amplifiers by providing very stiff power rails.
 This overall combination produces a unique sound character with full bass and a vibrant top end void of any midrange harshness.
 Whilst the SOC-20 is not a clone of any vintage units, it's design is inspired by the use of the LA2 and LA3 by it's designer Tim Farrant.

-Not only can the SOC-20 be used in dual mono or stereo mode, we have also incorporated a Mid-Side (or sum and difference) encoder and decoder into the SOC-20.
-When set to M/S mode, the stereo input is divided into signals that are common to left and right (mid) and signals that are not (side).
-The divided signals are sent to each channel of the SOC-20 then recombined at the output allowing you to adjust the dynamics of the stereo image.
+Not only can the SOC-20 be used in dual mono or stereo mode, we have also incorporated a Mid-Side (or sum and difference) encoder and decoder.
+When set to MS mode, the stereo input is divided into signals that are common to left and right (called the mid) and signals that are not (called the side).
+The divided signals are sent to each channel of the SOC-20 then recombined at the output thereby allowing you to adjust the dynamics and width of the stereo image.
 This process has application on a wide range of stereo sounds including the mix buss and electronic music sub mixes.
 Check out the audio samples to see how powerful this process can be.

 At the flick of a switch, a high pass filter reduces the compressor sensitivity to low frequencies for more bass punch when used on program material.
 We have also included a fully balanced side chain insert point so you can add additional equalisation to the compressor characteristic or "key" the compressor with another source to create those pumping effects found in modern music styles.
-The side chain monitor function allows you to hear what is returning into the insert point and the mid or side signal when in that mode.
+The side chain monitor function allows you to hear what is returning into the insert point and also monitors the mid or side signal when the compressor is used in MS mode.